 Many kayakers will leave scupper plugs in all the time.
 Others will carry them along since they take up little room and plug the scupper holes when needed.

-If you’re in calm waters and don’t want any water coming up through the holes by all means insert plugs into the holes!
+If you’re in calm waters and don’t want any water coming up through the holes, by all means, insert plugs into the holes!

 What if Water Gets Into My Kayak?

-There are times when I have fishing gear and tackle boxes lying on the floor of my kayak, and I hate getting water inside of my storage boxes!
+Sometimes I have fishing gear and tackle boxes lying on the floor of my kayak, and I hate getting water inside of my storage boxes!
 Hooks get wet and begin to rust, etc.

 Related article: Dealing With A Sinking Fishing Kayak